Which Travel Conferences Should You Attend from June through December of 2026?

 Nomadbase events typically consist of about 7 days of conference networking, speaking sessions, skill-sharing workshops, paid (& free) adventure excursions, a welcome session that includes drinks and registration and a closing ceremony.
 Every Nomadbase event is unique and has a similar setup that is familiar with all of them, but also has new elements to all of them that make them different.

 Since I've never attended a Nomadbase, I can only go by hearsay and available online resources but I'll be honest when I say that I've never heard anything negative about these events.
 Many people have attended them and it seems that there is nothing but positive reviews, at least that's all I'm seeing and hearing.
-I've considered attending one before, I thought about attending the Croatia event three years ago but since I was already registered for 6 travel conferences for 2022, I figured I'd just wait and sign up for one another year.
+I've considered attending one before, I thought about attending the Croatia event four years ago but since I was already registered for 6 travel conferences for 2022, I figured I'd just wait and sign up for one another year.

 Nomadbase Promotional Trailer